 - 1.1.
-This report presents the proposed approach to governing Community Infrastructure Levy (CIL) funds that will be received from future developments.
+This report presents the approach to governing Community Infrastructure Levy (CIL) funds that will be received from development.
+It is an update from the version approved in 2016.
 It explains how the spending of CIL funds will be administered and reported (Section 2).
-This report also proposes a split for funding from the strategic portion, for Cabinet approval (Section 3). - 1.2.
+This report also proposes a split for funding from the strategic portion (Section 3). - 1.2.
 The report seeks to identify the roles, responsibilities and processes relating to the different strands of CIL funding in accordance with the CIL regulations and the Peterborough City Council Constitution.
-There are three strands of CIL funding, which can briefly be explained as follows: - Administration Portion (5%) The regulations allow up to 5% of funds collected to be allocated to pay for the administration (revenue costs) aspect of CIL.
-It is proposed to utilise this 'top slice' option.
+There are three strands of CIL funding, which can be summarised as follows: - Administration Portion (5%) The regulations allow up to 5% of funds collected to be allocated to pay for the administration (revenue costs) aspect of CIL.
+Full Council has already agreed to utilise this 'top slice' option, and it will continue to do so.
 The remaining 95% are capital funds. - Strategic Portion (up to 80% of all funds) The Council is responsible for managing and spending this, but external providers can bid for funds.
-CIL receipts must be spent on infrastructure needed to support the development of the area and should be based on the infrastructure priorities set out on the R123 List and Infrastructure Delivery Schedule (IDS). - Neighbourhood Portion (15% or 25% of all funds) - - Parished areas at least 15% of CIL receipts received from development in the parish (up to £100 per existing council tax dwelling per financial year) are transferred to the Parish Council to spend on local infrastructure priorities.
+CIL receipts must be spent on infrastructure needed to support the development of the area and should be based on the infrastructure priorities set out on the R123 List and Infrastructure Delivery Schedule (IDS). - Neighbourhood Portion (15% or 25% of all funds) - - Parished areas at least 15% of CIL receipts received from development in the parish (up to £100 per existing council tax dwelling per financial year) are transferred to the parish council to spend on local infrastructure priorities.
 This proportion of CIL receipts rises to 25% where there is a 'made' Neighbourhood Plan.
-The parish must report its spending on an annual basis.
+The parish council must report its spending on an annual basis.
 Parishes can contribute toward strategic projects but are ultimately autonomous in taking spending decisions. - Non-parished areas at least 15% of CIL receipts (up to £100 per existing council tax dwelling per financial year) to be spent on local community infrastructure.
 The money is managed by Peterborough City Council, who must engage with communities where development has taken place and agree with them how best to spend the neighbourhood funding.
 Where there is a 'made' Neighbourhood Plan, this proportion of CIL receipts rises from 15% to 25%.
 The Council must report this spending annually.